Continuing Education Catalog

 • Drop-ins: $8 per session (CRN: 20005)

-Join in on this semi-weekly pickup volleyball course for intermediate BB/B level players.
+Join in on this bi-weekly pickup volleyball course for intermediate BB/B level players.
 Attendance is limited.
-Drop-in participants are strongly encouraged to register in advance using the CRN below and will be invoiced $8 per session they attend.
-Drop-ins will be permitted on a space-available basis.
+Participants are strongly encouraged to register in advance using the applicable CRN above.
+Drop-ins will be permitted on a space-available basis and invoiced $8 per session they attend.

 Please note: A towel, water and good sneakers/shoes are recommended.
 No payment will be accepted on site.